Mindhorn: Plot

-Richard Thorncroft is a former television actor, known for playing Detective Bruce Mindhorn, a detective with a cybernetic eye (described as an optical lie detector), which enables him to see truth, from the 80s TV show Mindhorn.
-25 years later, on the Isle of Man, where it was filmed, police hunt an escaped lunatic, Paul Melly who's wanted for murder.
+Richard Thorncroft is a former television actor, known for playing Detective Bruce Mindhorn, a detective with a cybernetic eye that enables him to see truth (described as an optical lie detector), on the 1980s TV show Mindhorn.
+Twenty-five years later, on the Isle of Man, where the series was filmed, police hunt the escaped lunatic Paul Melly, who's wanted for murder.
 Melly says he will only speak to Detective Mindhorn, believing Mindhorn is real.

 Richard is now washed up, making a living advertising embarrassing products.
 Hoping to boost his career, he returns to help the case, irritating the local police with his arrogance.
 Melly's scheduled call to the police station leads to a meeting, ending in Melly's arrest.
 Richard sets out to reconnect with his Mindhorn co-star and ex, Patricia, discovering she lives with his former stuntman Clive, and daughter Jasmine.

 Another of his Mindhorn co-stars, Pete Eastman, now stars in a successful spin-off series.
 Pete invites Richard around with the promise of a DVD release of Mindhorn, only to mock him.
 Dejected, Richard parties with his former manager Moncrieff, is detained after a night of drunkenness and cocaine-snorting, and dropped by his agent.

 Waiting for his ferry home, Richard opens fan mail, and realises that it's from Melly, including a videotape showing the mayor committing the murder.
-Richard shows the tape to Moncrieff, who proposes using it to blackmail him.
+Richard shows the tape to Moncrieff, who proposes using it to blackmail the mayor.
 He refuses to give the tape back, but appears to concede after a brief altercation.
 Richard meets Melly and the police, but discovers Moncrieff has swapped the tape.
 Moncrieff independently tries to blackmail the mayor but is killed by DS Baines, the mayor's niece and part of the conspiracy.